Reynard Motorsport: History

 Outside motorsport, in the 1990s the company became involved in a project to build lightweight carbon-fibre airline seats for Richard Branson's Virgin Atlantic.
 The deal came about through friendship between Reynard and Branson.
 The joint-venture company that built manufactured these seats was located at Reynard's headquarters in Brackley.

 As a result of its success the company was awarded the Queen's Awards for Export Achievement in 1990 and 1996.

 The company started preparing a Formula 1 program in 1989, to debut in 1992.
 Engineers were hired, such as Rory Byrne from Benetton.
 In 1991, Reynard was not able to push through, so the entire program, including the Enstone factory, was sold to Benetton.
 Reynard's research data was sold to Ligier.
 Some Reynard components (mostly F3000-based) were used by Keith Wiggins' Pacific Racing in their unsuccessful F1 car (built for the 1993 season, but not raced until 1994 for budgetary reasons).
 It is unlikely that the putative 1992 Reynard would have been a significant success even had the money been available to develop it - the only works engine the team could obtain was the Yamaha unit that subsequently gave Jordan Grand Prix so much trouble that year.
 Reynard was also involved in the construction of the DAMS GD-01 car, which never raced due to the DAMS team deciding not to enter the championship.

 Toward the late 1990s Reynard was primarily involved in CART, Formula Nippon and Barber Dodge racing series.
 The company also engineered sports and touring cars.

 The success in CART was highly profitable and led the company to diversify.
 In 1999 Reynard purchased Gemini Transmissions and US racing car manufacturer Riley & Scott.
 The company also opened an R&D facility in Indianapolis called the Auto Research Center (ARC) under the guidance of Bruce Ashmore.
 This facility soon came to house a 50% scale wind tunnel and seven post shaker rig.
 Adrian Reynard is still involved with ARC.

-Adrian Reynard and his chief designer Malcolm Oastler became involved with the BAR F1 team, with Reynard Motorsport providing some design services to the F1 outfit.
+Adrian Reynard and his chief designer Malcolm Oastler became involved with the BAR F1 team, with Reynard Motorsport providing some design services to the F1 outfit and culminated only 2 podiums during the partnership.

 Reynard worked in partnership with West Surrey Racing to design and build Ford Mondeo chassis for the British Touring Car Championship from 1996 to 1998.
 WSR was running the works Ford programme, and ran the race team while Reynard handled the technical side.
 The project was well funded by Ford, but had only limited success throughout its three-season stint with the Mondeo.